eclutsk/website/docs/faq/aspnet.md

 Some of these are not complete replacements for ASP.NET, but they might be useful for your particular domain:

 -   [Jitsu](http://www.jitsu.org/jitsu/) is a framework for building web applications.
+(Website Dead!)

 -   [Dream](http://doc.opengarden.org/) is a framework for building the backend of web applications by providing a very complete framework for building REST applications.